A General Framework for Bandit Problems Beyond Cumulative Objectives: Illustrative Examples

-\item All $F \in \DistSetDelta$ are twice continuously differentiable at $\RHatFunc[\VAR]{F}$. \end{enumerate} Table \ref{table:3} summarizes how these conditions correspond to the (strong) stability and smoothness of $\VAR$ and $\CVAR$.
-We conclude with some remarks regarding the necessity of our conditions. \begin{restatable}[$\mathbf{\VAR}$ oracle policy]{proposition}{propositionVAROptPolicy} For $\alpha \in \prn{0,1}$, $\VAR$ always admits a \simpleDet\space oracle policy $\optPolicy$, i.e., choosing a single arm throughout the horizon is asymptotically optimal. \end{restatable} When considering the existence of \simple\space oracle policies, Proposition \ref{proposition:VAROptPolicy} essentially means that condition \ref{item:varCvarCond3}, which implies stability, is unnecessary.
-However, for the purpose of regret analysis, we highlight the importance of conditions \ref{item:varCvarCond3}-\ref{item:varCvarCond5} by means of a simulation.
-Note that Theorem \ref{theorem:horizonGapBound} relies on a fast convergence rate of the performance as measured by the regret, i.e., $\EE{\RHat(\FHatPi{t})}$, to that of the proxy regret, i.e., $\EE{\RHat(\FProxPi{t})}$.
-We denote this performance gap by $\horzGap$, and calculate it in a simple simulation with $K=1$ arms.
-This is done for three different distributions, each not satisfying a different subset of the conditions \ref{item:varCvarCond3}-\ref{item:varCvarCond5}.
-Figure \ref{fig:1} displays the simulation results, which show that the obtained rate is slower than the desired $\frac{\log T}{T}$ which is achieved in Theorem \ref{theorem:horizonGapBound}.
+When considering the existence of \simple\space oracle policies, \cref{proposition:VAROptPolicy} essentially means that stability, while a sufficient condition, is not necessary.
+However, for the purpose of regret analysis, we highlight the importance of stability by means of a simulation.
+Note that \cref{thm:regretBound} relies on a suitably fast diminishing horizon gap (see $J_1(T), J_3(T)$ in \cref{eq:regretDecomp}).
+We calculate this gap in a simple simulation with $K=1$ arms.
+This is done for three different distributions, each not satisfying a different subset of the previously discussed conditions for stability and or smoothness. \cref{fig:1} displays the simulation results, which show that the obtained rate is slower than the desired $\frac{\log T}{T}$ which is achieved in \cref{thm:smoothHorizonGap}.